PyEddy/DLU_DynamicIP/README.md

 # How to use

-Place the main.py file in DarkflameServer/build where your config files are located then run the script
+Place the main.py file in DarkflameServer/build where your config files are located
+ #### It should look like this
+      authconfig.ini
+      chatconfig.ini
+      masterconfig.ini
+      main.py

+ #### How to run the script
+      Run this in the WSL2 terminal (make sure you are in your build directory)

+      python3 main.py